asieduernest12/mui_metrikal_j/Readme.md

 - BarChart/Other visualizations: Dynamic axes (donâ€™t hardcode year/population), implement update lifecycle phase for SVG elements.
-- Create your 3 components (you already have BarChart, you need Editor and Header) - start with a static layout (header 100% width, editor/barchart/third visualization 50% width)
-- Use population.json for debugging, implement it as a state in the App component and send as prop to child components.
+- Create your 3 components (you already have BarChart, you need Editor and Header) - start with a static layout (header 100% width, editor/barchart/third visualization 50% width) -x Use population.json for debugging, implement it as a state in the App component and send as prop to child components.
 - Load: Load a dataset via localStorage.
 Have the user prompted to select filenames (e.g., population.json) that are in local storage.
 No text entry!
 - Save as: Save the current datasetâ€™s state to localStorage.
 Prompt the user to enter a fileName to save it as.
 Overwrite the fileName field in the dataset, and store the dataset to localStorage.
 You can overwrite a dataset with the same name
 - Save: Save as, but no prompts.
 Just update the current dataset in